 I took the piece of glass and cover the edges with black gorilla tape then I placed it in the center over the etched grid line.
 Ultimately, I created a foam template that will help me to hold in place the material over the base.

 "Voila" the hot dancers were ready to rock!

 Having everything in place I started experimenting with the InkScape software and studying the synchronization of the two AxiDraws, ...Ops!
 I crashed them.

-I Used two computers as the inkScape can only control one machine at the time.
-I timed the reaction time of each one and implement The "#2 follows the #1" rule to sync the print button on each computer and have these robots doing the "square Dance" precisely and whit 0 crashes.
+I Used two computers as the Inkscape can only control one machine at a time.
+I timed the reaction time of each one and implement The "#2 follows the #1" rule to sync the print button on each computer and have these robots do the "square Dance" precisely and whit 0 crashes.